Last Updated on August 15, 2022 by Alexander Burgemeester

 Therapy can help you work on lingering golden child symptoms like anxiety, perfectionism, and the need for control.
 It can also help you untangle some of the complicated feelings you might have about your past.

 If you are in a committed relationship, you may need to consider couples therapy.
-Even if you aren’t aware of it, you might be negatively affecting the dynamic you have with your spouse.
+Even if you aren’t aware of it, you might negatively affect the dynamic you have with your spouse.

 Practice Saying No